 Instruction & Support Services

-Most of the courses offered during the 2021 semester will be provided via online and hybrid methods of delivery.
+Many of the courses offered this semester will be provided via online and hybrid methods of delivery.
 Hybrid instruction may be online-dominant, or it may be on-campus dominant.
 When classes can be effectively led via distance, they have been scheduled to take place fully online.
 Additionally, instruction delivered online may be scheduled synchronously or asynchronously.
 The strategy behind the selected mode of delivery has been determined by the academic leadership.
 Our faculty have been working throughout the summer to ensure that the online instruction is enhanced to engage students and create communities of learning that rival what we’ve traditionally achieved on campus.

 One of our greatest challenges last Spring was the Stay-at-Home-Order which closed the campus to all but essential personnel.
 While obviously important, this measure cut-off students from ready access to academic support services that students rely upon to be successful.
-While BPCC was able to transition many of these services to remote delivery, it is part of our plan to provide controlled access to strategic support services on campus while continuing to make them available online.
+While BPCC was able to transition many of these services to remote delivery, it is part of our plan to provide access to strategic support services on campus while continuing to make them available online.
 These services include but will not be limited to the Library, Computer Labs, Testing Center, Tutoring, Wi-Fi, Disability Services, etc.

 Health & Safety